The Crypto Accounting Firm Tech Stack: Build, Buy, or White-Label (2026)

 Sources

-- The crypto accounting firm stack is three layers — ingestion/reconciliation, sub-ledger + chart of accounts, tax/reporting incl.
-DAC8 — making the stack decision three distinct decisions
+- The crypto accounting firm stack is three layers (ingestion and reconciliation, sub-ledger plus chart of accounts, and tax and reporting including DAC8), which makes the stack decision three distinct decisions.

-- The ingestion layer should not be built by a firm (continuous engineering, no professional differentiation); buy/white-label it — build is rarely justified beyond configuration (CoA templates, review checklists) on bought tooling
+- The ingestion layer should not be built by a firm (continuous engineering, no professional differentiation); buy or white-label it.
+Build is rarely justified beyond configuration (chart-of-accounts templates, review checklists) on bought tooling.

-- DAC8 (in force 1 January 2026, first exchange 2027) makes the reporting layer's reconciliation capability a requirement; a stack that cannot support it is incomplete for a firm with crypto clients
+- DAC8 (in force 1 January 2026, first exchange 2027) makes the reporting layer's reconciliation capability a requirement, so a stack that cannot support it is incomplete for a firm with crypto clients; the directive text is linked in the DAC8 client-readiness guide.

-- Buying/white-labeling does not reduce the firm's professional responsibility for classification, review, and the engagement (it changes who operates the pipes, not who is responsible) — not professional/procurement advice
+- Buying or white-labelling does not reduce the firm's professional responsibility for classification, review, and the engagement; it changes who operates the pipes, not who is responsible.
+This is not professional or procurement advice.

 DAC8 Client Readiness: Getting Crypto Clients Ready Before the First Exchange (2026)